gfreedland/CSC675-MarketPlace/README.md

 (1.1) Make a db in your MySQL Workbench connection called whatever you want.

-(1.2) Add a .env file in the root dir or the reop that looks like PASSWORD=yourpasswordformyqlworkbench DBNAME=nameofdatabase
+(1.2) Add a .env file in the root dir or the repo that looks like PASSWORD=yourpasswordformyqlworkbench DBNAME=nameofdatabase

 (2) `cd react-crud`